isomerpages/moe-poiching/_cca/Performing Arts/Brass Band.md

 ![](/images/sbe_pic7.jpg)
 **A group picture of the Renhe Road Elementary School staff together with our band teachers at Poi Ching School.**
 ![](/images/sbe_pic8.jpg)
-**A group picture to commemorate our School Band Exchange @ PCS on 27th July 2018**
+**A group picture to commemorate our School Band Exchange @ PCS on 27th&nbsp;July 2018**

 **School Band Exchange 2018 @ Poi Ching School**

-On 10th March 2018, our Poi Ching School Brass Band organised the school band exchange on a Saturday morning, where we had the honour to invite Punggol Primary School and Zhenghua Primary School to showcase their band members’ talents / skills at our school hall.
+On 10th&nbsp;March 2018, our Poi Ching School Brass Band organised the school band exchange on a Saturday morning, where we had the honour to invite Punggol Primary School and Zhenghua Primary School to showcase their band members’ talents / skills at our school hall.
 It is our first school band exchange this year, as other band teachers had also organised band exchanges in the previous years.
 This band exchange is a vital platform not just to showcase our band members’ talents / skills, but the invaluable experience and exposure gained from learning and playing with other schools’ bands in this meaningful event.

 We had two of our band members, Tabitha and Hilary to host this event as emcees, where they briefly introduced the participating school bands before their formal showcases on the school hall stage.
 Under the steadfast guidance of our band conductor Mr Aw, our band serenaded the audiences with the SYF set piece ‘Dare To Dream’ and their choice piece ‘Tempest’.
 The audiences enjoyed our band’s showcase very much.
 At the end of all band performances, the respective band conductors from both schools were all presented a certificate of appreciation and and a plush bear token by our PCS Brass Band OIC Mdm Suryana to commemorate this wonderful event.
 Our band members also shared group photo shots and hand-made personal SYF well-wishes cards with both schools’ band members during the informal interaction time.